Stop cheap politics, join hands with govt in fighting coronavirus: BJP to Cong

 Accusing the Congress of deliberately trying to create divisions in the society, the BJP on Thursday asked the opposition party not to practice "cheap and small politics" but come together with the Union government in fighting the coronavirus outbreak.
+The BJP also claimed that Congress president Sonia Gandhi's charge that it was stoking communalism was an attempt to divert people's attention from incidents like lynching of sadhus in Maharashtra and demanded that the opposition party withdraw its allegation and tender an apology.
 Senior BJP leader and Union minister Prakash Javadekar said the Congress is trying to put obstacles in the government's work for its own "selfish interests" when people are supporting Prime Minister Narendra Modi in combating the pandemic.
 Javadekar took a swipe at the Congress Working Committee, the apex decision-making body of the opposition party which had met earlier in the day, saying it does no work but abuses those who have been working.
 "The Congress is deliberately trying to create divisions in society.
 These divisions harm society.
-We condemn these statements," Javadekar said, reacting to the attack on the government by Congress president Sonia Gandhi.
+We condemn these statements," he said, reacting to the attack on the government by Gandhi.
 Gandhi accused the BJP of spreading the "virus of communal prejudice and hatred" in the country, saying "grave damage" is being done to social harmony

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)